Looking for the best supplements to keep you going during the day? Here are our 5 Essential Supplements You Can’t Live Without

 When I first started my health journey many moons ago, I thought that GNC was a good place to buy health pills.
 That was in the ’90s before I got hit by an SUV.
 I was 26 and pumped weights at the gym, popped diet pills and ate old school protein bars, and thought a bagel with cream cheese constituted a healthy breakfast.

-These days, I no longer eat gluten or dairy and start my morning with a superfood smoothie.
+These days, I no longer eat or and start my morning with a .
 I am also a devotee of yoga and love to spin and hike.
 I’ve since learned that many companies in the billion dollar supplement world only care about the bottom line, using substandard ingredients and binding their pills with dangerous fillers.

 How can they possibly make us healthier if they are polluting our inner eco-system?
 Our processed foods are loaded with additives and fillers in the name of ka-ching, so why wouldn’t the same go for vitamins?